-The student is a bright and able young man.
+The student is a reasonably able young man.
 His 7th grade results were strong, but slipped in 8th grade; as his commitment to his sport increased, his attendance at school suffered and understandably his latest academic report from that school was rather more mediocre.
 He subsequently completed 9th and 10th grade with an online programme, and gained 24 credits, all at A grade.

-His current Tutor has endeavoured to ensure the student's academic life fits better with his training and competition schedule.
+With the support of a Tutor, the student's academic life fits better with his training and competition schedule.
 Previously, juggling his academic and sporting life over the last few years had undoubtedly been a challenge for him, his parents, and his school, and certain teachers at the school had unfairly penalised him on account of his periods of absence.
 This job arises because the current Tutor needs to step down for personal reasons.

 The student’s favourite teachers are knowledgeable and reasonable.
 One school maths teacher, for example, made no allowance for alternate methodology – if the student’s work deviated even slightly from the teacher’s proscriptive systems, his work was marked as incorrect despite often reaching the correct answer.
 This has been a frustrating experience for the student, and he is clear in his dislike for overly critical, pushy, dogmatic teachers who tease and pick on their students.
 In contrast, the student’s favourite teachers are those who have a good sense of humour, but who are firm and able to guide, inspire, and enthuse without demanding too much of their students.